 Who isn’t fatigued by the COVID-19 crisis at this point?
 We’re now about nine months into the pandemic, more than 200,000 people in the U.S. have died (the death toll around the world is already over a million).
 More than 7 million cases have been confirmed in this country.
 Our public health experts are warning of a potential second wave and possible twindemic, with flu season upon us.

-We’re nearly six months into the COVID-19 crisis and the death toll continues to rise as the virus spreads.
-This information in itself is enough to send the human brain into panic mode, but a pandemic isn’t our only problem; there’s also additional ongoing stressors: fighting over the necessity of masks, political chaos, mass job loss, a strained health care system, civil unrest, a national reckoning with systemic racism and the debate on whether or not to send kids back to school.
+This information in itself is enough to send the human brain into panic mode, but the pandemic isn’t our only problem.
+We’ve been dealing with many other additional ongoing stressors, including election stress, mass job loss, a strained health care system, civil unrest, a national reckoning with systemic racism and the ongoing debate on whether or not to kids should be attending school in person.
 It’s a lot to deal with — too much, even — and in many cases it’s resulting in what mental health experts call “crisis fatigue.”

 “Crisis fatigue is when a stressful incident becomes enduring or chronic,” Eric Zillmer, a licensed clinical psychologist, professor of neuropsychology and director of athletics at Drexel University in Philadelphia told TODAY.
 “The reason for this is that humans are not equipped to deal with extensive periods of stress over long periods of time.
 Our defensive systems are designed to prepare us for short bursts of emergency preparedness.”